John Elk/The Image Bank/Getty images

 Cost of solar panels in Oklahoma

-consumption habits, the size of your solar system, its components, and configuration.
-Labor costs and local permitting costs will also affect the final installed price.
-Current Oklahoma solar incentives and tax credits may reduce total costs.
+The cost of solar panels in Oklahoma depends on various factors, including your energy consumption habits, the size of your solar system, its components, and configuration.
+Local labor and permitting costs will also affect the final installed price.
+Current Oklahoma solar incentives and tax credits may reduce your total net cost.

 Solar incentives and rebates in Oklahoma

-- The federal government offers Residential Clean Energy Credit, formerly known as Investment Tax Credit (ITC), which allows you to claim a credit of 30% from your federal taxes when you purchase or finance a residential solar system.
-There is no cap on this solar panel tax credit.
-Any home or solar system size can qualify.
+Residential Clean Energy Credit | This federal incentive allows you to claim a credit of 30% of your solar panel cost on your tax return when you purchase or finance a residential solar system.
+There is no price cap on this solar credit.
+Any home or system size can qualify.
 You can use the credit for your primary or secondary residence on systems installed from the beginning of 2022 through 2032.
-The credit decreases to 26% in 2033 and 22% in 2034, expiring in 2035.
+The credit decreases to 26% in 2033 and 22% in 2034, before expiring in 2035 unless renewed. |

 Solar panel setup

-- Racking: Solar panels are attached to a roof, to a ground mount, or to building facades with a racking system with mounting rails and flashings.
+- Racking: Solar panels are attached to a roof, a ground mount, or building facades with a racking system with mounting rails and flashings.
 Solar panel roof installations are the most common form of racking.

 - Batteries: Once you convert solar energy into usable electricity, you can store excess energy in a solar battery for later use.
-This is necessary if you plan to be 100% off-grid (which is legal in OK) or draw the majority of your energy from solar panels.
+This is necessary if you plan to be 100% off-grid (which is legal in Oklahoma) or draw the majority of your energy from solar panels.

 Are you interested in solar?